▶️ You can find a tutorial on how to manage channels on our Youtube channel.

 Tests performed with Agilitest are created from scripts that open channels to communicate with the application under test.
 Agilitest allows you to open multiple channels on multiple devices.

-In an ATS script generated by Agilitest, there is always only one active channel at a given time, and all actions are directed to that channel.
+In an Agilitest-generated ATS script, there is always one active channel at any given time, and all actions are directed to that channel.

 Start a channel

 All tests must start with a channel start action.